department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/montgomery-active-duty.md

 concurrence: incomplete
 ---

 If you served at least 2 years on active duty, you may qualify for the Montgomery GI Bill Active Duty (MGIB-AD) program.
+Find out if you qualify.

 <div class="call-out" markdown="1">